NOAA-GFDL/GFDL-VortexTracker/docs/UserGuide.md

 - `docs/genesisdoc.md` — details on the tracker's genesis detection (`tcgen`) mode
 - `docs/radiidoc.md` — details on the wind radii and axisymmetric RMW diagnostic schemes
-- `docs/README.md` — currently outdated; being superseded by this guide

 ## 8.3 Contributing